 In order to participate, your child must meet the following criteria:

 - Age of child with AS is 3 years old or older

 What does participation involve?

-- Family must travel to UNC for an initial visit and another visit 2 years later.
+- Family must travel to UNC for the visit.

 - Participants will receive behavioral and cognitive assessments

-- Child will undergo sedation for an MRI scan of the brain
+- Participant will undergo sedation for an MRI scan of the brain